 This specific programme is a stimulating opportunity for future Global Development specialists to join a successful and ambitious international company.
-It’s a great springboard for launching a life-changing career, offering you a unique chance to use your recently-acquired master's degree to make a difference to patients and kick-off your career with the world leader in diabetes care.
-If this sounds appealing you are at the right place.
-Read on, meet current graduates at the blog.
+It's a great springboard for launching a life-changing career, offering you a unique chance to use your recently-acquired master's degree to make a difference to patients and kick-off your career with the world leader in diabetes care.
+If this sounds appealing, you are at the right place.
+Read on and, meet current graduates at the blog.

 About the programme